Childhood Studies Minor

 Irene Sanders, Ed.D.
 (Rowan University), Assistant Professor of Health Science: speech and language development, speech and language disorders throughout the lifespan, language literacy, language learning-based disorders, auditory perception

 Rose Scaffidi, Dr.N.P.
-(Drexel University), Assistant Professor of Nursing: women's health, research, assessment
+(Drexel University), Associate Professor of Nursing: women's health, research, assessment

 Allison N. Sinanan, Ph.D.
 (Fordham University), Professor of Social Work: sexual abuse recurrence in minority children, oppression of children and families of color

-Connie M. Tang, Program Coordinator - Ph.D.
+Connie M. Tang, Ph.D.
 (University of Wyoming, Laramie), Professor of Psychology: child and adolescent development, child maltreatment and juvenile delinquency, psychology and the law, social cognition, culture and cognition, research methods

 Keith B. Williams, Ph.D.
 (University of Minnesota), Professor of Psychology: educational psychology, social psychology, educational testing and measurement, psychology of individual differences